jroell/gpt-researcher/docs/docs/gpt-researcher/tailored-research.md

 ```

 ### Hybrid Research 🔄
 You can combine the above methods to conduct hybrid research.
-For example, you can instruct the GPT Researcher to research on both web sources and local documents.
+For example, you can instruct the Vurvey Researcher to research on both web sources and local documents.
 Simply provide the sources and set the `report_source` argument as `"hybrid"` and watch the magic happen.

 Please note!
 You should set the proper retrievers for the web sources and doc path for local documents for this to work.